aimclub/FEDOT/docs/source/examples/index.rst

 Examples and notebooks
 ======================

-FEDOT is covered with examples materials for both beginners and experienced machine learners and data scientists.
+FEDOT is covered with examples materials for both beginners and experienced data scientists and machine learning professionals.
-In this section you can find notebooks and useful pipelines structure for various problems:
+In this section you can find notebooks and useful pipeline structures for various problems:

 .. toctree::
    :glob: